Deltares/ra2ce/docs/analysis_module/analysis_module.rst

 **Multi-link redundancy**
+This analysis provides insight into the impact of a hazard in terms of detour time and alternative route length.
 This analysis can be performed when there is a hazard map.
 The hazard map indicates which links are disrupted.
 The analysis removes multiple disrupted links of the network.
 For each disrupted link, a redundancy analysis is performed that identifies the best existing alternative route.
 If there is no redundancy, the lack of alternative routes is specified.
 The redundancy of each link is expressed in 1) total distance or time for the alternative route, 2) difference in distance/time between the alternative route and the original route (additional distance/time), and 3) whether there is an alternative route available, or not.
 The user can specify the threshold (in meters) to indicate when a network is considered disrupted.
 For example, for flooding, the threshold could be a maximum of 0.5 m water on a network segment.
 Network segments with water depths < 0.5m will then not be considered as flooded.

 **network.ini**
 ::